Heretic-oVirt/docs/Overview-eng.md

     * 1 x 4-port additional Gigabit network adapter
 * 1 generic PC made of:
     * an HPE Pavillion about 5 years old with 6 GiB RAM and a Core2 Duo processor
-    * 3 x network adapters (1 embedded e 2 on expansion Gigabit cards)
+    * 3 x network adapters (1 embedded and 2 on expansion Gigabit cards)
 * 2 x Gigabit network switches (one Jumbo-Frame capable)
 * 21 network cables (CAT-5e UTP) of proper lengths